innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 - *volumes:* using the file dialogue (click on the three dots) select the folder you want to share into the container from your host computer, such as the folder you created in your home computer documents folder previously.
 This folder can be shared by mounting it against the path {{vce_homedir}} inside the container (use your module code).

 Note: the path inside the container is case sensitive.
-Use upper case for the module directory inside the container.
+Use upper case for the module directory inside the container. __Click the `+` sign to ensure the path is registered.__

 ```{figure} md_assets/media/image10.png
 :name: docker_desktop_new_container_settings_2